 It would be inaccurate to call this movie “live-action”, but it definitely appeared to be.
 The photo-realistic visual effects were awesome to see on the big screen.
 There was one pretty major flaw with remaking this movie in this way, but I will get into that flaw next.
-However, if I am just commenting on the visual effects, I would have to say that they were simply incredible.
+However, in terms of the visual effects, this movie was incredible.

 Con: Emotion (-8pts)

 Humans have pretty expressive faces.
 From our lips, to our eyes, to our cheeks, and to our eyebrows, we have a lot of expressive features on our face.
-Most animals are not nearly as expressive, but the animals of this story have very human problems and emotions.
-In a cartoon or animated movie, this can work because the animals characters can be given very exaggerated, expressive, and unrealistic features.
+Most animals are not nearly as expressive, but the animals of this story had very human problems and emotions.
+In a cartoon or an animated movie, this can work because the animal characters can be given very exaggerated, expressive, and unrealistic features.

-By making this movie look so realistic, the filmmakers limited how expressive the characters could be.
-As a result, the characters, and (indirectly) the story as a whole, felt emotionless.
-To make this even worse, the one character that still had an expressive face (Rafiki) got no attention and was stripped of all of the personality that the character had in the original movie.
+By making this movie look so realistic, the filmmakers limited how expressive their characters could be.
+As a result, the characters—and the story as a whole—felt emotionless.
+To make this even worse, the one character that still had an expressive face (Rafiki) got no attention, and he was stripped of all of the personality that the character had in the original movie.
 Sure, the rest of the characters had voice actors who added some emotion, but audio is only half of the battle.
-The audio felt disconnected from the visuals, and the movie suffered greatly for it.
-The characters were missing emotion, and the story was missing the impact that the original movie had.
+The audio felt disconnected from the visuals, and I thought the movie suffered for it.
+The characters were missing emotion, and the story was missing the heart that the original movie had.
 The Lion King is a good story with great characters, but in this photo-realistic remake, I could not truly connect with any of them.

 Pro: Timon & Pumbaa (+3pts)

 Of all of the characters in this movie, these two were probably my favorites.
-I thought Seth Rogen and Billy Eichner were great choices for these roles, and thought they were pretty entertaining.
+I thought Seth Rogen and Billy Eichner were great choices for these roles, and I thought they were pretty entertaining.
 Seth Rogen played Pumbaa pretty much exactly the way you would expect him to, and the character worked.
-Billy Eichner, on the other hand, was impressively entertaining as Timon.
-He has a pretty good singing voice, so was able to handle the character’s musical requirements, but he was probably the most comedically entertaining character.
+I was more unsure of Billy Eichner as Timon, but he was definitely entertaining in the role.
+He had a pretty good singing voice, so he was able to handle the character’s musical requirements, but he was probably the most comedically entertaining character in the entire movie.
 The things he said and the way he said them were a perfect fit for this character.
-These two characters did not get a ton of focus, but I enjoyed every second that they were on screen.
+These two characters did not get a ton of focus, but much like in the original animated classic, I enjoyed every second that they were on screen in this movie.